rune-labs/runeq-python/docs/pages/quickstart.rst

     initialize()

-This loads credentials from your configuration file (see :ref:`quickstart_config`).

-You can see information about your authenticated user:
+To see information about your authenticated user:

 .. code-block:: python